Formal Estimation of Collision Risks for Autonomous Vehicles: A Compositional Data-Driven Approach: Introduction

 \section{Introduction}

 In the near future, we expect to see fully autonomous vehicles (AVs), aircrafts, and robots, all of which should be able to make their own decisions without direct human involvement.
 Although this technology theme for AVs provides many potential advantages, \emph{e.g.,} fewer traffic collisions, reduced traffic congestion, increased roadway capacity, relief of vehicle occupants from driving, etc., there have been at least two critical challenges that need to be considered.
-First and foremost, closed-form mathematical models for many complex and heterogeneous physical systems, including AVs, are either not available or equally complex to be of practical use.
+First and foremost, closed-form mathematical models for many complex and heterogeneous physical systems, including AVs, are either not available or equally complex to be of any practical use.
 Accordingly, one cannot employ model-based techniques to analyze this type of complex unknown systems.
-Although there are some model identification techniques available in the relevant literature to learn the model from data, \emph{e.g.,} \cite{wang2018safe,cheng2019end,sadraddini2018formal,hashimoto2020learning,jagtap2020control} to name a few, acquiring an accurate model for complex systems is always complicated, time-consuming and expensive.
-As the second difficulty, providing safety certification and guaranteeing correctness of the design of such autonomous vehicles in a formal as well as time- and cost-effective way have been always the major obstacles in their successful deployment.
-These main challenges motivated us to develop a compositional data-driven approach to bypass the system identification phase and directly evaluate the AVs performance from data collected from their trajectories.
+Although there are some model identification techniques available in the relevant literature to learn an approximate model from data, \emph{e.g.,}~\cite[and references herein]{Hou2013model}, acquiring an accurate model for complex systems is always complicated, time-consuming and expensive.
+As the second difficulty, providing safety certification and guaranteeing correctness of the design of such AVs in a formal as well as time- and cost-effective way have been always the major obstacles in their successful deployment.
+These main challenges motivated us to develop a compositional data-driven approach to bypass the system identification phase and directly evaluate the AVs performance based on data collected from trajectories of unknown agents.

-Over the past few years, a number of advances has been made in developing various techniques for evaluating AVs performance.
-Such techniques have mainly relied on methods from artificial intelligence (AI), machine learning, control theory, and optimization.
-In this regard, formal verification of heuristic autonomous intersection management (HAIM) using statistical model checking is studied in~\cite{chouhan2020formal}.
-A statistical model checking approach to validate the collision risk assessment generated by a probabilistic perception system is proposed in~\cite{paigwar2020probabilistic}.
-Validation of perception and decision-making systems for autonomous driving via statistical model checking is investigated in~\cite{barbier2019validation}.
-A machine learning-based approach for uncertainty modeling and runtime verification of autonomous vehicles driving control is proposed in~\cite{an2020uncertainty}.
-Statistical model checking for the safety validation of autonomous vehicles is investigated in~\cite{barbot2017statistical}.